benhuson/expire-users/readme.txt

 3. User login expired error.

 == Changelog ==

+= 1.0.4 =
+* On expiry, remove expiry date and continue to allow login if set.
+Props @loreboldo.

 = 1.0.3 =
 * If user logged in, check expiration while browsing.